abhishekdana1999/COVIDANALYSIS-PYTHON/readme.md

 # Contents Of Dataset

-..-Province/State
+..1Province/State
-..-Country/Region
+..2Country/Region
-..-Lat - Latitude
+..3Lat - Latitude
-..-Long - Longitude
+..4Long - Longitude
-..-Last Update - Data point last updated on ..-Confirmed - No. of confirmed cases
+..5Last Update - Data point last updated on ..6Confirmed - No. of confirmed cases
-..-Deaths - No. of deaths
+..7Deaths - No. of deaths
-..-Recovered - No. of recoveries
+..8Recovered - No. of recoveries